opensearch-project/ml-commons/docs/tutorials/agent_framework/Chatbot_with_RAG.md

 ```
 ## 1. Create LLM

-Follow step 2 "Prepare LLM" of [RAG_with_conversational_flow_agent](./RAG_with_conversational_flow_agent.md) to set up Bedrock Claude model.
+Follow step 2 (Prepare LLM) of [RAG_with_conversational_flow_agent](./RAG_with_conversational_flow_agent.md) to set up the Bedrock Claude model.

-Note the model id, you will use it in following steps.
+Note the model ID, you will use it in following steps.

 ## 2. Create Agent
-Create agent with `conversational` type.
+Create an agent of the `conversational` type.

-Both `conversational_flow` and `conversational` agents can support conversation history.
+Both `conversational_flow` and `conversational` agents support conversation history.

-Difference:
+The `conversational_flow` and `conversational` agents differ in the following ways:
-- `conversational_flow` agent runs tools sequentially with predefined order.
+- `conversational_flow` agent runs tools sequentially, in a predefined order.
 - `conversational` agent dynamically chooses which tool to run.

-This agent includes two tools which provides recent population data and tech news.
+In this tutorial, the agent includes two tools that provide recent population data and tech news.

 Explanation:

-- `"max_iteration": 5`: Agent will run at most 5 times of LLM.
+- `"max_iteration": 5`: Agent runs the LLM a maximum of 5 times.
-- `"response_filter": "$.completion"` is to filter only the answer from Bedrock Claude model response
+- `"response_filter": "$.completion"` is to retrieve the LLM answer from the Bedrock Claude model response.
-- `"doc_size": 3` in `population_data_knowledge_base`: means it will return top 3 documents.
+- `"doc_size": 3` (in `population_data_knowledge_base`) specifies to return the top 3 documents.
 ```
 POST _plugins/_ml/agents/_register
 {